OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 In addition, the Authorization Server

 1. shall support a signed and encrypted JWE request object passed by value or shall require pushed authorization requests [PAR];
-2. shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [OIDD] and [RFC8414];
+2. shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [OIDD] and [RFC8414] (".well-known");
 3. shall support the claims parameter as defined in clause 5.5 [OpenID Connect Core][OIDC];
 4. shall support the oidc standard claim "cpf" as defined in clause 5.2.2.2 of this document;
-5. shall support the oidc standard claim "cnpj" as defined in clause 5.2.2.3 of this document if providing access to resources where the resource owner is not a `natural person`;
+5. shall support the oidc standard claim "cnpj" as defined in clause 5.2.2.3 of this document if the institution provides accounts for legal person;
 6. shall support the acr "urn:brasil:openbanking:loa2" as defined in clause 5.2.2.4 of this document;
 7. should support the acr "urn:brasil:openbanking:loa3" as defined in clause 5.2.2.4 of this document;
 8. shall implement the userinfo endpoint as defined in clause 5.3 [OpenID Connect Core][OIDC];
 9. shall support parameterized OAuth 2.0 resource scope _consent_ as defined in clause 6.3.1 [OIDF FAPI WG Lodging Intent Pattern][LIWP];
 10. may support [Financial-grade API: Client Initiated Backchannel Authentication Profile][FAPI-CIBA];
-11. (withdrawn);
+11. (withdrawn temporarily);
 12. shall support refresh tokens;
 13. shall issue access tokens with an expiry no greater than 900 seconds and no less than 300 seconds;
 14. shall always include an acr claim in the `id_token`;